stefanpejcic/OpenPanel/documentation/docs/admin/security/firewall.md

 If you are [using a custom port for OpenPanel instead of the default 2083](/docs/admin/settings/general/#change-openpanel-port), ensure that port is open as well.

-## Restart rules

-To re-open all necessary ports for OpenPanel services and users, run the command: `opencli firewall-reset`